-Soybean Cyst Nematode (SCN) is the number one contributor to yield loss in soybean crops nationwide, causing an estimated $1.2 billion dollars in damage annually .
-This pest has been detected in 71 counties in Ohio, with the highest concentrations located in the northwestern part of the state where soils are particularly heavy in clay content.
+Soybean Cyst Nematode (SCN) is the number one contributor to yield loss in soybean crops nationwide, causing an estimated $1.2 billion dollars in damage annually [1,2].
+This pest has been detected in 71 counties in Ohio, with the highest concentrations located in the northwestern part of the state where soils tend to be sandy in content.

 Significant yield reduction may take place with absolutely no above-ground symptoms.
 This is one of the main reasons one must sample fields for the presence and abundance of SCN.
 The quality of the diagnosis (and therefore, the effectiveness of management) is dependent on the method and timing of sampling.
 Check out our Submit a Sample page to see how to submit a soil sample for diagnosis.